Guided Moose Hunts in Alaska

-I guide one moose hunt with two hunters per year.
+I offer one guided moose hunt in Alaska with two hunters per year.
 When you inquire about this hunt, I answer your questions and I will be your guide.

 Your hunt takes place on a tributary of the famous Yukon River in the heart of Interior Alaska.
-This hunt is conducted during the rut when moose are very active and responsive to calling.
+This Yukon River moose hunt is conducted during the rut when moose are very active and responsive to calling.
 We have seen up to 11 moose at one time with multiple bulls well over the 60 inch range mixed with cows and younger bulls on a hillside.
 Our harvested moose antler spread averages 55 to 65 inches.
 We target large trophy bulls.
 My hunting area has an antler restriction for moose harvested by non residents of: 50" antler spread or 4 brow tines on one side.

 I use small bush planes, from experienced transporters, for transportation out of my hunting area.
 I use specially designed hunting rafts as our mode of transportation during the hunt.
 We paddle down the river to prime hunting areas.
 These prime areas are back channels off the main river, marshy swamps, and mountain sides.
 From these spots we use proven moose calling techniques to bring the bulls to us.
 We typically spend 3 days at each hunting location.
 A moose will come to a call--it may be in 10 minutes--it may be in three days; but he will come to investigate the call.